Master of Science in Nursing (M.S.N.) Program

 CAPSTONE: Field Experience, Thesis or Comprehensive Exam (3 credit hours)

-The master's degree program in nursing at the University of Toledo is accredited by the Commission on Collegiate Nursing Education.
+The Doctor of Nursing Practice program at The University of Toledo is accredited by the Commission on Collegiate Nursing Education.